TrophyBuck/okunbound/README.md

 ### To install the chart

-Modify both the `values.yaml` and `unbound.conf` as needed for your use case, then deploy using your preferred method for Helm charts (in my case, [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)).
+Modify both the `values.yaml` and `unbound.conf.tpl` as needed for your use case, then deploy using your preferred method for Helm charts (in my case, [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)).
+The config is a template file in case you need to lookup other services or IPs to assign DNS addresses.

 ## Update kube-dns to set the upstream